Categories

 Young students pursue challenging vocations

 Last but not least, many young students throughout history have been discouraged to pursue challenging vocations.
-Many very intelligent mariners and shipowners scraped through high school and became great leaders if our beloved industry.
-And many children in large and poor families were relegated to low paying careers because of the massive «tree form» obstacles of education.
+Many very intelligent mariners and shipowners scraped through high school and became great leaders in our beloved industry.
+And many children in large and poor families were relegated to low paying careers because of the massive «tree form» obstacles in education.
 It is high time we gave everyone a fair chance by appealing to much more than just a student’s ability to follow complex scripts in science and similar studies that get in the way of their career paths.
-Let’s promote the «galactic for» which is quite familiar to our culture.
+Let’s promote the «galactic form» which is quite familiar to our culture.

 Leave a Reply